octet-stream/invariant/readme.md

   invariant(typeof value !== "string", "The value should be a string, but given type is: %s", typeof value)

   invariant(typeof value !== "string", new TypeError(`The value should be a string, but given type is: ${typeof value}`))

+  // Will return rejected Promise instead of throw error synchronously invariant.reject(typeof value !== "string", TypeError, "The value should be a string, but given type is: %s", typeof value)
+    .catch(err => console.error(err))
 ```